 CSV and KML files are available for all flights within your account’s history range.
-For Silver subscribers, that means 60 days of CSV/KML files are available.
-For Gold subscribers, 180 days; and for Business subscribers, 365 days.
+For Silver subscribers, that means 90 days of CSV/KML files are available.
+For Gold subscribers, 365 days; and for Business subscribers, three (3) years.

 Working with CSV Files

 CSV files each have six (6) columns containing time, position, and movement information.
 The first column in each CSV file is a timestamp listed Unix Epoch time.
 The timestamp counts the number of seconds from the beginning of the Unix Epoch on 1 January 1970 (UTC).
 This formatting is very useful for computers and helps us ensure accuracy in our data, but to be more useful to humans, a small conversion is required.

 To convert the Unix Epoch time stamp into a Date + UTC format, apply the following formula, where A2 is cell containing the Epoch Unix timestamp:

 The result will then need to be converted the result to a Date + Time display format in your spreadsheet application.

 The next column in the file is the flight’s Callsign which contains the three-character ICAO airline identifier.
 The third column contains Position data, reported as latitude and longitude.
 The final three columns are Altitude (in feet), Speed (Ground Speed in Knots), and Direction (heading).

 KML, or Keyhole Markup Language, files are used to display geographic data in a program like Google Earth.
 KML files allow you to see flight data in four dimensions when viewed in Google Earth.
 Our KML files contain two subfolders, Route and Trail.
 Route is an animated playback of the flight and Trail is the file containing the colored flight trail (as seen in the image above).